On the bin sensitivity of the transverse BAO: The correct BAO position

+The pronounced instability observed in the SKA survey–like outcome underscores how strongly low‑z samples are affected by the projection effect.
+This demonstrates that the strategy of merely collecting low‑redshift observations and then imposing an essentially arbitrary tomographic binning scheme, while presuming that it will automatically deliver a robust BAO detection, constitutes a serious oversimplification.
+Instead, it is crucial to carry out a systematic and quantitative optimisation of both the radial binning (i.e. the bin geometry) and the modelling of the redshift uncertainties, ensuring that the bin shape and the redshift scatter are calibrated with sufficient precision to safeguard the reliability and interpretability of the resulting BAO measurements.
+For completeness, we present in Appendix~\ref{ap:b} the full set of recovered BAO angular scale $\alpha$ as a function of bin centre $z_c$ for many bin shapes and surveys.

 In \cite{Ferreira1}, the projection effect was corrected by the deviation of thin bins inside the desired bin configuration, based on the statistics of these deviations.
 Here, we propose a correction to the projection effect based on the fiducial BAO angular size of the adjacent parts of the bin.

-For a central redshift $z_c$, we can eliminate the projection effect by subtracting the contribution of adjacent $z_c$'s, we use the middle of the two halves of each bin, one with higher redshift $z_c^+$ and other with lower redshift $z_c^{-}$.
-So a possible solution must be written as follows:
+To mitigate the projection effect at a given central redshift $z_c$, we adopt a differential binning technique that isolates the signal intrinsic to $z_c$ by removing contamination from adjacent redshifts.
+This is achieved by considering the two halves of the redshift bin centred on $z_c$: the higher-redshift half, denoted $z_c^+$, and the lower-redshift half, denoted $z_c^-$.
+Under the assumption that the projection effect is symmetric, i.e. that the contamination entering the central bin from $z_c^+$ is comparable to the contamination leaving it toward $z_c^-$, the net contribution from neighbouring redshifts can be removed by subtracting the signal measured in the lower half-bin and that measured in the higher half-bin.
+Thus, the $\tilde{\theta}_{\rm BAO}$ from a projection effect correction is

 where $\alpha_-$ is the contribution of the lower redshift half of the bin and $\alpha_+$ is the contribution of the higher half.